 Since Dr Tony Bates founded our charity in 2006, we have grown to support the mental health and wellbeing of over 24,249 young people across Ireland.

 As an editor of ‘A Vision for Change’, the ten year Government policy on mental health service reform, and a mental health professional with over 30 years of experience, Tony was inspired to work with the young people who became our first Youth Advisory Panel, to set up Headstrong – The National Centre for Youth Mental Health.
 We were created to change how Ireland thinks about and supports young people's mental health through our three programmes of Research, Engagement and Jigsaw Services.

-Tony says, “I think as we reach our 10th anniversary and reflect on what worked well, it’s obvious that our smartest move was to consult young people about what they wanted and needed.
+Tony said of our 10th anniversary, “I think as we reach our 10th anniversary and reflect on what worked well, it’s obvious that our smartest move was to consult young people about what they wanted and needed.
 Young people keep everyone who works here honest and on track”.